-The buffer to an AR-15 is a metal piece located inside the buffer tube in the stock.
+A buffer is a metal piece located inside the buffer tube in the stock.
 It’s designed to absorb a lot of the recoil from an AR.
-Therefore, if you want to make your AR-15 easier to shoot and limit as much of the recoil as possible, adding a new buffer tube to your carbine or rifle is one of the best improvements that you can make.
+If you want to make your AR easier to shoot with less recoil, getting one of the best 9mm AR buffers is ideal.

 BONUS OFFER: Get your free shooting range targets to print at home!